ceramicnetwork/.github/OVERVIEW.md

 - Policies by identifiers (service policies, privacy policies, access policies, payment policies, permissions); and
 - Agreements between identifiers (service agreements).

-While Ceramic documents may act as standalone objects, they can also be combined to enable more abstract, novel use cases that demonstrate the potential of user-centric interoperability and the power of the Ceramic network to unbundle user identities, data, and services from applications.
+While Ceramic documents may act as standalone objects, they can also be combined to enable more abstract use cases that demonstrate the potential of user-centric interoperability and the power of unbundling user identities, data, and services from applications.
 By simply combining a few of the documents above, Ceramic can enable:

 - Portable, self-sovereign identity (SSI) systems;
-- A global marketplace of interoperable, shared data sources and web services;
+- Ecosystems of interoperable, composable data sources and web services;
-- User-managed access control to shared data sourced and services; and
+- User-managed access control to shared data sources and services; and
-- Pay-as-you-go metered web services.
+- Permissioinless pay-as-you-go web services.

 ## **Background**